 Once a week for many years Greg McEldowney would come and wind the Town Clock and keep it running.
 He recently passed on November 11,

 I thought I would do something different this year for the Parade of Lights.
-Instead of filming the parade itself, I would film Pine Plains from
+Instead of filming the parade itself, I would film Pine Plains FROM the parade.

 Veterans Day, 2015 I can’t really say that it rained on our parade ’cause, well, it didn’t really rain as such and we did not